 A Man Called Ove by Fredrik Backman

 This book is the story of Ove and his relationships.
-His history is told through flashbacks and the story moves deftly through the present and the past.
+The story is told through flashbacks and moves deftly into the present.
 This book is a perfect lesson on the adage that you can’t understand someone unless you walk a day in their shoes.
 I think it is easy to quickly judge people for many things, like being mean or curt.
 We may not realize the havoc that today or life has played on them.
-Although you won’t imagine it from the beginning, Ove is a character you will fall in love with and, hopefully, you can take that empathy with you into life for other people.
+Although you won’t imagine it from the beginning, Ove is a character you will fall in love with, and, hopefully, you can take that empathy with you into life for other people.

-This book is set in Sweden, but that really is irrelevant to the story.
+This book is set in Sweden, but that is irrelevant to the story.
 I went to Sweden to pick up a Volvo.
-Ove wouldn’t love me for that, he would rather I go get a Saab.
+Ove wouldn’t love me for that.
+He would rather I get a Saab.
 But in the end, we may still be friends.
 Especially since I have a cat… But I digress.

 The Millennium Trilogy by Stieg Larsson

 The other books I have read set in Sweden and loved is the Stieg Larsson’s trilogy that begins with The Girl with the Dragon Tattoo.
-This thriller will keep you interested in spite of the originally daunting list of characters.
+This thriller will keep you interested in spite of the initially daunting list of characters.
 This series will not leave you with a positive view of the world but is a very worthwhile series to read.
 What this book has in common with A Man Called Ove are wounded black-and-white thinkers as main characters.

 Stories to Inspire Travel to Ireland

 The Heart’s Invisible Furies: A Novel by John Boyne

 The story of a gay man’s life in the 1960s to 1980s moves from Ireland to Amsterdam and finally New York City.
-It is more a depiction of time and character than place, but will be worthwhile novel before you head to Ireland.
+It is more a depiction of time and character than place but will be a worthwhile novel before you head to Ireland.